 Selecting a Bodypack in the Bodypack Configuration window (image below, A) will bring up the System Configuration window (image below, B).

-The On/Off toggle button should automatically be set to On (this enables Wireless OBR functionality).
+The On/Off toggle button should automatically be set to On (this enables Remote OBR functionality).

 Once all Bodypacks are setup properly, you can start the OBR session by pressing the Start Recording button.